-Meal planning during this current quarantine/meat shortage has brought me back to my newlywed days.
+Meal planning during this era of supply chain shortages and rising food costs has brought me back to my newlywed days.
 9 years ago we were living on a very tight budget which required me to stretch meat as far as I could.

 The uncertainty of these times causes me to revert back to those extra frugal days, and the reality of the meat availability in our grocery stores forces me to stretch my precious pounds of ground turkey as far as I can!